 It’s not yet clear why this is the case.
 It could be because it increases inflammation in the body and affects the airways.

 Women are more likely to notice worse symptoms around times of hormonal change like puberty, periods, pregnancy and perimenopause (the time leading up to menopause).
 Not all women are affected.

 - One third of women report worse asthma symptoms before or during a period

 - Some women, particularly those with severe asthma, have worse symptoms during pregnancy.
 Although many women notice an improvement or no change at all when they’re pregnant.

 - Asthma symptoms can get worse during perimenopause (the time leading up to the menopause)

 “Hormones can be an asthma trigger in their own right,” says Dr Andy Whittamore, Asthma UK’s in-house GP.
 “But they can also make you more sensitive to other triggers, such as hay fever or colds and flu.
 If you need to use your reliever inhaler three or more times a week see your GP or asthma nurse.
 They can help you get back in control of your symptoms.”

-The best way to avoid the risk of hormones affecting you is to manage your asthma well.
+The best way to lower your risk from asthma triggers, including female hormones, is to manage your asthma well.